African football’s ills forgotten as the Afcon returns in style | Goal.com

 For half an hour, it had all been forgotten; the bribery allegations, Technical Steel, the dismissed ministers.
 Even Zimbabwe’s players, listening if not watching, must have been quietly relieved that threats to boycott the opener amidst unpaid allowances were not realised—this was an event you wanted to be at.

-Finally, football was back; back in hearts, back in minds and, crucially for Caf, back in focus.
+Finally, football was back; back in hearts, back in minds and, crucially for Caf, back in focus...it certainly helped that Egypt won 1-0, even with a performance that didn't truly justify their tag of 'favourites'.

 It’ll be the same again tomorrow, of course; there will be no plug sockets in the media centre, the wifi won’t work, more money will go missing…and Cameroon will go on strike, but this reminded Africa of what African football ought to look like, how it ought to feel, and why its odorous ills will be forgotten, for now…